fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 ### numpy.matrix

-&emsp;&emsp;class numpy.matrix(data, dtype=None, copy=True): Returns a matrix from an array-like object, or from a string of data.
-A matrix is a specialized 2-D array that retains its 2-D nature through operations.
+&emsp;&emsp;`class numpy.matrix(data, dtype=None, copy=True)`: Returns a matrix from an `array-like` object, or from a string of data.
+A matrix is a specialized `2-D` array that retains its `2-D` nature through operations.
 It has certain special operators, such as * (matrix multiplication) and ** (matrix power).
 Parameters:

-data : array_like or string.
-If data is a string, it is interpreted as a matrix with commas or spaces separating columns, and semicolons separating rows. dtype : data-type.
-Data-type of the output matrix. copy : bool.
+- `data`: array_like or string.
+If data is a string, it is interpreted as a matrix with commas or spaces separating columns, and semicolons separating rows.
+- `dtype`: `data-type`.
+Data-type of the output matrix.
+- `copy`: bool.
 If data is already an ndarray, then this flag determines whether the data is copied (the default), or whether a view is constructed.

-    Examples:
+&emsp;&emsp;Examples:

 ``` python
 >>> a = np.matrix('1 2; 3 4')